soonhyeon/Noisy-ArcMix/README.md

 Korea Advanced Institute of Science and Technology (KAIST)

 ## Introduction
-Noisy-ArcMix significantly improve the compactness of intra-class distribution through the training with virtually synthesized samples near the normal data distribution.
+Noisy-ArcMix significantly improves the compactness of intra-class distribution through the training with virtually synthesized samples near the normal data distribution.
 More importantly, we observed that the mingling effect between normal and anomalous samples can be reduced further by Noisy-ArcMix, which gains generalization ability through the use of inconsistent angular margins for the corrupted label prediction.
 In addition to Noisy-ArcMix, we introduce a new input feature, temporally attended log-Mel spectrogram (TAgram), derived from a temporal attention block.
 TAgram includes the temporal attention weights broadcasted to spectrogram features, which helps a model to focus on the important temporal regions for capturing crucial features.

 <br/>
 This repository contains the implementation used in our paper https://ieeexplore.ieee.org/abstract/document/10447764.